Most Common Home Buyer Questions

 What is a non-conforming mortgage?

 Non-conforming means a mortgage that doesn’t follow the standard underwriting practices of other mortgages.
 Don’t be concerned if someone mentions this to you because an individual has either bad credit or no credit history.
-This means you may have to pay higher interest, but you will still be able to get a mortgage.
+This means you may have to pay higher interest, but you can still get a mortgage.

-However, if you are, offered a non-conforming jumbo mortgage loan, it is essential to get several quotes first, whether from an online source or several mortgage brokers.
+However, if you are offered a non-conforming jumbo mortgage loan, it is essential to get several quotes first, whether from an online source or several mortgage brokers.
 Be sure to consider all your available options.
-Remember, lenders, compete for your business, allowing you to get the best possible deal.
+Lenders compete for your business, allowing you to get the best possible deal.

 How can I find out which public schools are in the area I’m interested in?

 Fair Housing Laws prevent real estate agents from divulging information about which schools lie in zones.
-However, we can point you in the way where you can find such information.
+However, we can show you how you can find such information.
 Two great websites to check out are InsideSchools and GreatSchools.

-Before signing a purchase contract, contact the school you’re interested in to confirm that they are within your school zone.
-Not all online information is up to date, so be aware of this.
+Before signing a purchase contract, contact the school you’re interested in to confirm that it is within your school zone.
+Not all online information is current, so be aware of this.

 What is Comparative Market Analysis?